modfin/govendorx/README.md

 ## Motivation
 In example, when mounting/symlinking a kit repo in the vendors folder and not wanting to pull all the external decencies of the repo.
 This enables you to only pull external decencies of used sub packages of the kit repo.
-This is useful in a useful when developing in a docker context and kit development is done i parallel.
+This is useful when developing in a docker context and kit development is done i parallel.

 ## Usage of extension to govendor